annikahannig/latex-modern-beamer-docker/README.md

-# Compile a modern LaTeX-Beamer presentation using docker
+# Compile a LaTeX-Beamer Presentation using Docker

 Why?
 Why not.
 I had some issues in compiling a [Metropolis Theme](https://github.com/matze/mtheme) beamer presentation on my mac.